 Traditional risk factors of cardiovascular disease

 Optimisation of control and management of other associated co-morbidities such as systemic hypertension, high cholesterol, diabetes and renal disease should be considered.
 Lifestyle modification such as diet and smoking cessation should be encouraged for all patients.

+Cardiac transplantation

+There is an absence of published experience in cardiac transplantation in patients with SSc.
+In the most severe life-threatening cases of SSc-CM, resistant to medical therapy, the usual multi-disciplinary team and approach that would be applied to the general population could carefully consider heart transplantation in this population.
+The group stressed this as an evidence free area that would carry significant risk.

 Coronary artery disease